Wedding Band or DJ: How to Make the Right Decision

 Your Formalities

-When you imagine your first dance, your father/daughter dance, and your mother/son dance, do you imagine you’re dancing to the original versions of your song selections?
+When you imagine something as important as your first dance, parent dances or grand entrance at your wedding, do you imagine you’re dancing to the original versions of your song selection?
 If you’re very partial to the original artist’s vocals or a very specific version of your song, hiring a DJ will certainly allow for that version of the song to be played.
-A band can get fairly close, but remember that the vocals and even the instruments featured may slightly differ from what you’re used to hearing.
+A band can get fairly close but remember that the vocals and even the instruments featured may slightly differ from what you’re used to hearing.

 Your Town or City’s Noise Ordinance

 This is one very commonly overlooked consideration.
-Where are you getting married?
+Where are you hosting your event?
 Are you in a large and bustling city or a smaller rural town?
 In either case, it’s always a good idea to check into any town or city noise ordinances.
-If there are rules regarding amplified live music after a certain hour, you may want to consider how that will affect the entertainment during the latter part of your reception.
+If there are rules regarding amplified live music after a certain hour, you may want to consider how that will affect the entertainment during the latter part of your event.

 Your Song & Genre Selections

 Another thing to think about is the kind of music you’d like to hear on your big day.
-Are they mostly recognizable and popular songs or do you have a more genre-specific request?
-Although wedding bands generally perform a wide variety of songs and genres, their song lists can be limited when compared to a DJ’s.
+Do you imagine mostly recognizable and popular songs, or do you have a more unique request?
+Although bands generally perform a wide variety of songs and genres, their song lists can be limited when compared to a DJ’s.
 Musicians will need to take time to learn specific songs, whereas DJs can generally access them via a quick download.

 Interactivity